kiru/debuggle/README.md

 # Debugle

 TODO:
-□ add setting page
-□ setting: hard core: guess all the characters instead of just the name □ setting: hide 0 occurence
-□ add logo
+□ add twitter-card
 □ add puzzles for the next 10 days
-□ low: fix the light bar
+□ look into why it looks ugly on mobile
+□ publish on reddit